-If you recently purchased a moped or scooter as a new way to get out and about during your socially distant weekends, then you may have questions about insuring it.
-We answer frequently asked questions to help break down what you need to know about insuring your new ride.
+If you recently purchased a moped or scooter, then you may have questions about insuring it.
+We answer frequently asked questions to help break down what you need to know about insuring your new moped or scooter.

-A moped is categorized as a two-wheeled vehicle with an engine that is 50 cubic centimeters (cc) or smaller.
-A scooter has a larger engine, typically ranging between 50cc to 250cc, and a more powerful motor.
+A moped is categorized as a two-wheeled vehicle with an engine that is 99 cubic centimeters (cc) or smaller.
+A scooter has a larger engine, typically ranging between 100cc to 250cc, and a more powerful motor.

 Most states require you to carry some type of insurance if your new ride can reach a certain top speed or has an engine of at least 50cc.